teuben/teunix/Env/UMD/vpn.md

   get to a proper connection.

-### browsers
+### Browser

-Sometimes I see the PanGPUI come up.
-In earlier releases it would use PanGPUI on the first time, but this funky browser will not remember the password like chrome/firefox/.... do
+Sometimes I've seen the PanGPUI come up instead of my default browser.
+In earlier releases it would use PanGPUI on the first time, but this funky browser will not remember the password like chrome/firefox/....

-### Default Browser

-Something odd on Kubuntu.
+Default browser?
+Something odd on Kubuntu?
 There was a time it would always go to chromium.
 Could be a Kubuntu problem.
 Add to this when on a new system their disfunctional GP browser came up.

 ### gpd0 up?

 I do see cases where gpd0 is "up", i see a 10.206.x.x IP, but it won't let me on.
 The GUI claims i'm up.

 There has even been cases wehre 'ssh lma' just hangs.... not even the request for the password.
 A reboot solved this, grrr.

 ## Processes

 This may also depend on the version.
 Older versions seems to have more processes running.
 Why does PanGPUI have so many sessions, even after a reboot?

 ```